 The California Code of Civil Procedure (CCP) §335.1 generally gives you two years to file a personal injury lawsuit to pursue compensation after a car accident.
 If you do not file your case on time, you might not be able to pursue compensation at all.

 Do not let time run out on your chance to pursue compensation from a negligent driver.
-Your car accident lawyer may help you determine the right filing deadline for your car accident lawsuit after receiving the report.
+Your car accident lawyer can help you determine the right filing deadline for your car accident lawsuit after receiving the report.